melatech-io/interview-task-contact-patient/README.md

 ## Application cache and wierd problems

-If you experience any wierd problems that might be related to build cache, you can always delete the `/dist` directory and rebuild your application.
+If you experience any wierd problems that might be related to build cache, you can always delete the `/dist` and `/node_modules/.cache` directories and rebuild your application.

 Furthermore, deleting the `/node_modules` directory and running `yarn install` can also be a good troubleshooting technique.